AK-Homberger/NMEA0183-WiFi-Multiplexer/README.md

 ```

-If you only need one serial line ignore the parts for line two.
-If you need mor ports add lines and extend the code accordingly.
+If you only need one serial input ignore the parts for input two.
+If you need more, add ports and extend the code accordingly.

 KiCad files are available to change/extend and to create a PCB.